 Here is where it can get a bit tricky.
 Different crimes require different standards of mens rea before (a) the doing of the deed will result in (b) a criminal conviction.
-In Lawful Living, we are dealing with statutory offences, and the position is not always the same.
+In Law Made Simple: Compliance for Business, Citizens, and for our Government, we are dealing with statutory offences, and the position is not always the same.
 Sometimes, the country’s legislature (i.e. Parliament) considers that the particular crime is one where your mental frame of mind does not matter.
 In other words: if, as a matter of fact, you did the deed, and even if you had no idea that what you were doing was prohibited, you will be guilty.
 Selling diamonds without a permit might be a good example.
 This is what is called ‘strict liability’.
-However, a significant proportion of the statutes referenced in Lawful Living stipulate that the offence is committed by ‘wilfully’ doing this, or ‘knowingly’ doing that.
+However, a significant proportion of the statutes referenced in this book stipulate that the offence is committed by ‘wilfully’ doing this, or ‘knowingly’ doing that.
 In other words, the legislature has decreed that it is not a crime, in the particular case, unless you have the necessary mental awareness – mens rea.

 This is not a reference work on criminal law.
-Lawful Living is designed to inform, and publicise the quality of behaviour our country expects of its citizens.
+Law Made Simple: Compliance for Business, Citizens, and for our Government is designed to inform, and publicise the quality of behaviour our country expects of its citizens.
 So there is no distinction drawn between statutory prohibitions which impose strict liability, and those which require there to be mens rea (in some form or another).
-Lawful Living is not a guide to your guilt – it’s just information.

 There are other things to bear in mind.
 First, I have avoided repetitive textual references.
-Everything in Lawful Living concerns prohibited conduct.
-That I have written certain penal provisions in one style, others in another, and so forth, is simply so that you do not fall asleep in sheer boredom.
-Next, and importantly, if doing a certain deed contravenes a statute, then attempting to do so, or assisting, inciting or conspiring with another to do the deed is also a crime.
+Everything in this book concerns prohibited conduct.
+Next, if doing a certain deed contravenes a statute, then attempting to do so, or assisting, inciting or conspiring with another to do the deed is also a crime.
 I have not spelt this out in the book all the time.
 (Sometimes I have used a representative or compendious definition – for example, ‘assist’.
 This term is for convenience only.)
 Thirdly, in the statutes, a deed is (often) exempted from being an offence if there is ‘sufficient cause’, or ‘good cause’.
 In legal terms, this means there must be an adequate and substantial reason for doing the deed.
 To continue with dumping oil at sea as an example: it is not an offence if you were compelled to do it to save the boat, or human life.
 I have not considered it necessary to identify and isolate these instances for separate treatment.

 Many statutes have provisions which are drafted somewhat murkily, to say the least.
 For example, the Births and Deaths Registration Act 1992 makes it an offence to fail to furnish any notice, information, statement or certificate required by this Act.
 It is left up to the reader to try and fathom what notice etc. is required – and sometimes this is not altogether clear.
 In other instances of legislation, it is worse.
 In these situations, I have diligently attempted to incorporate what can be deduced as constituting the prohibited conduct in question.
 I suppose an apology is due, where I have omitted anything, but I am not sure whether that due falls on me or the legislator.
 Criminal provisions should be nothing but precise, and worded with sparkling clarity.